Showing posts with label Utah. Show all posts

 Collection of the Artist

 Exhibits are a source of motivation.
 Such is this painting of a stream in a nearby canyon.
-I finished it for an exhibit since I had been working on a more significant piece and did not a fresh work of art to take.
+I finished it for an exhibit as I had been working on a more significant piece and hadn't a fresh smaller work of art to take.

-I had taken a photograph a couple of years ago and not its time had come to become a painting.
-I had seen some painting with very blue water and want to experiment with that and the composition.
-It made it to the exhibit and what will become of it now is for the future to determine.
+I had taken a photograph a couple of years ago and its time had not come to be a painting.
+I had seen some painting with very blue water and wanted to experiment with that and the composition.
+It made it to the exhibit, and what will become of it now is for the future to determine.

 North Creek Hollow: View from Mainstreet